stormpath/stormpath-documentation/source/reference.rst

       - A collection of Auth Tokens for this Application.
 For more information, see :ref:`about-token-validation`.

     * - ``authorizedCallbackUris``
-      - String
+      - Array
       - N/A
-      - Authorized callback URIs for the purposes of :ref:`SAML authentication flows <saml-authn>`.
+      - An array of Authorized callback URIs for the purposes of :ref:`SAML authentication flows <saml-authn>`.

     * - ``samlPolicy``
       - Object